cristianozanca/greenlemon/README.md

-[AngularJS] Minimal and very Experimental [WordPress] Theme, with many WP features still not working.
+AngularPress is a very experimental [WordPress] Theme based on [JSON REST API] using [AngularJS] and [BootStrap] , with many WP features still not working.

 ### Version
 0.1.0